-It is the processing of data in real-time or near real-time to predict future patterns.
-To put it simply, it allows you to query or analyze continuous data patterns while also responding to key events in a short amount of time (usually in milliseconds).
-Now let's move on to the list of the best streaming data analytics tools.
+Streaming analytics (also referred to as real-time streaming analytics) is the processing of data in real-time or near real-time to predict future patterns.
+To put it simply, it allows you to query or analyze continuous data patterns while also responding to key events (called event stream processing) in a short amount of time—usually in milliseconds.
+Now let's move on to the list of the best streaming analytics tools.

-Based in the US, the Apache Software Foundation has developed several open-source software projects, and one of the well-known is Apache Spark.
+Based in the US, the Apache Software Foundation has developed several open-source software projects, of which Apache Spark is one of the well-known.
 The developers' community regularly incorporates new ideas into these tools to make them more powerful.
 Spark, a unified data analytics platform, was initially released in 2012 with the goal of analyzing large amounts of data using clustered computing.
-With support for batch and stream data processing, it employs machine learning-enabled data analytics modules.
-Plus, multiple options such as Python, R, Java, SQL, and Scala APIs allow you to work in your preferred developer environment.
-Spark is suitable for practically any sector that uses data science since it is open-source and has the built-in capability.

-Apache Flink is a free and open-source streaming data analytics platform that can easily handle batch and stream processing and helps to calculate bounded and unbounded data streams.
+Apache Flink is a free and open-source streaming data analytics platform that can easily handle batch and stream processing as well as help calculate bounded and unbounded data streams.
 Flink enables you to ingest streaming data from various sources, analyze it, and distribute it over several nodes.
 The interface of Flink is much simpler to use and does not require much training.
 You may also connect to cluster resource management platforms such as YARN, Hadoop, and Kubernetes.
-Flink can process millions of events in milliseconds.
+In addition, Flink can process millions of events in milliseconds.
 It also employs machine learning and graph processing techniques to handle complex event processing.